 After acquiring a new IP, start sending gradually with a low email volume firstly to build an IP address reputation.
 With time, you can increase the email volume.
-Apart from that, it is essential to be consistent at sending emails since mailbox providers often filter messages when sudden surges in volume occur.
-In this article on SendPulse blog, you’ll explore the pre-warming procedures and take a closer look at the warming up schedule.
+In addition, it is essential to consistently send emails because mailbox providers often filter messages when sudden surges in volume occur.
+In this article on the SendPulse blog, you can explore the pre-warming procedures and take a closer look at the warming up schedule.

-For instance, SendPulse spam checker detects the absence of an SPF record, DKIM signature, or alternative text and gives brief instructions to fix these issues.
+For instance, SendPulse's spam checker detects the absence of an SPF record, DKIM signature, or alternative text and gives brief instructions to fix these issues.

-Email segmentation is one of the essential email delivery practices.
+Email segmentation is an essential email delivery practice.
 Rather than sending mass emails to the whole list of subscribers, it makes sense to divide the base into different categories of users who have common interests and send more valuable content.

-With SendPulse, it is easy to segment marketing lists based on variables.
-Everything depends on how well you know your audience: gender, age, occupation, place of living, etc. All that data will help you craft targeted campaigns.
+With SendPulse, it is easy to segment mailing lists based on the variables you define.
+Everything depends on how well you know your audience: gender, age, occupation, place of living, etc. All of this data will help you craft targeted campaigns.
 Besides, SendPulse provides marketers with ready-to-use segments based on the activity of their subscribers.
 This way, you can approach each user differently.

-Here are the segmentation criteria available while creating an email campaign in SendPulse.
+Here are the segmentation criteria available when creating an email campaign with SendPulse.

 Follow this guide to send segmented email campaigns.

-Very often subscribers mark emails as spam if they don’t meet their expectations.
-As a result, it negatively influences email deliverability, hence, the sender reputation.
+Very often, subscribers mark emails as spam if the emails don’t meet their expectations.
+Being labeled as spam negatively influences email deliverability; hence, the sender's reputation.
 So, it would be a good idea to let users decide how often they want to hear from you as well as choose the desired types of content to receive.
-For this purpose, brands create an email preference center and include a link that redirects to a form.
+For this purpose, many brands create an email preference center and include a link that redirects to a form.
 After a user fills it, marketers create different segments according to the data collected.

 Grammarly asks customers to share their preferences to improve communication with a brand.

-By using a dedicated IP, a business cannot be affected by other users’ actions utilizing the same IP address.
+By using a dedicated IP, a business's sender reputation is not shared with other users utilizing the same IP address.
 Consequently, the email deliverability of the company will not be impacted by spammers’ campaigns.
-With SendPulse, marketers can send emails via a dedicated IP address and avoid the blacklisting of their IPs due to the actions of others.
+With SendPulse, marketers can send emails via a dedicated IP address and avoid blacklisting their IPs due to the actions of others.

-Maintaining a healthy email list is yet another email deliverability best practice.
-It helps marketers to keep lists of people who are interested in emails from a company indeed while removing those that are not.
-The more the recipients are interested in receiving your emails, the better the engagement is.
-Sending emails to subscribers who never open them harms the sender reputation, hence, email deliverability.
+Maintaining a healthy email list is another email deliverability best practice.
+It helps marketers keep lists of people who are interested in emails from a company and removes subscribers that are not interested.
+Interest in your email will increase your conversions.
+Sending emails to subscribers who never open them harms your sender's reputation, hence, email deliverability.
 So, get into the habit of checking your mailing list regularly.
-Try to reactivate sleepy subscribers.
+Try to reactivate subscribers who are not engaging with your emails.
 If they are still passive, remove them from your list.

-Marketers re-engage inactive contacts and inquire if they still want to receive emails from them.
-If they are not interested, it is best to eliminate them from the list.
-However, if they are willing to receive marketing emails, they can be put back to the mailing list.
+Marketers re-engage inactive contacts and determine if they still want to receive marketing emails.
+If a subscriber is not interested, it is best to eliminate them from the list.
+However, if they are willing to receive your emails, they can be put back to the mailing list.
 SendPulse detects inactive subscribers (those who haven’t opened any of the email campaigns sent within three months) automatically, thus helping a marketer in planning subscriber reactivation.
 You may choose these segmentation criteria when creating an email campaign.

-Email marketers should monitor the performance of their campaigns to make sure they move in the right direction and correct their strategy on the go.
-If emails are getting delivered but being marked as spam, the following aspects should be analyzed:
+Email marketers should monitor the performance of their campaigns to make sure they are moving in the right direction and correct their strategy on the go.
+If emails are delivered but marked as spam, check to see if you have the following: